CaitlynEJ/SudokuProject/README.md

 A playable Sudoku Game

+Description of Sudoku
+Sudoku is a game of logic.
+The aim of Sudoku is to complete a puzzle using a sequence of numbers.
+The puzzle takes place on a grid, in this case, a 9x9 grid.
+There are 9 columns, 9 rows and 9 3x3 sections.
+At the start of the game, each section contains a combination of empty squares and printed squares.
+The numbers provided are part of the solution, and you the player must fill in the rest by figuring out which number (from 1-9) belongs in that square.

+Sudoku is considered to be NP-Complete.
+This means that given a solution, it should be verified in polynomial time.

+The Rules
+Every row, every column, and every 3x3 section must contain the numbers 1 to 9, with no duplications.
+The game is complete when the board is completely filled in.
+A winning solution has no repeating numbers in a row, column, or 3x3 section.

 This game has a hard coded board instance where some numbers are given to you.
 To run this program, use the command: 'python3 sudoku.py' The program includes a main() function that allows it to be run as a script.